 With so many options to choose from, there is a huge competition going among the banks to woo new customers.
 Hence, many banks try to lure the new customers offering deals on Debit Cards.
-Banks offer different value-added services such as discounts at restaurants, zero surcharge at petrol pumps as well as loyalty based offers such as cashbacks and reward points for each transaction.
+Banks offer different value-added services such as discounts at restaurants, zero surcharges at petrol pumps as well as loyalty-based offers such as cash back and reward points for each transaction.
 Irrespective of such lucrative offers, some banks also charge an annual fee for using Debit Card.

 Thus, always opt for a bank account that offers the best deal on Debit Cards as you will readily end up using it more to make purchases both online and offline.

 6. ATM Center Availability: